-As of the 2009 vintage, winemaker Patrick Essa and his wife Catherine Buisson have officially taken over the domaine, following the retirement of her father Michel (though Monsieur Buisson is still active in the vineyards and cellar as he nears 80.
+Starting with the 2009 vintage, winemaker Patrick Essa and his wife Catherine Buisson officially took control of the domaine, following the retirement of her father Michel (though Monsieur Buisson is still active in the vineyards and cellar as he nears 80.
 In fact it is Michel who most likely prepared your wines for shipment.
 His 55+ years of experience and wisdom infuse every drop of wine that flows through this fabulous cellar.)

 Always one of my favorite places to taste, Patrick keeps his cellar pristine.
 A clean and orderly cellar does not guarantee great wines, of course, but one rarely finds great wines coming from cellars that are shabby from neglect.
 Patrick has led a dual life for the last 20+ years, working full-time as a school teacher in Gevrey-Chambertin, as well as working at the side of his father-in-law in the vineyards and cellar.